Rikuron/Web-Portfolio/README.md

 ## ✨ Features

--   **Modern Stack**: Built with the latest features of Next.js 14 and the App Router.
+- **🚀 Next.js 15 & App Router**: Built with the latest Next.js features including App Router and Turbopack for lightning-fast development
+- **⚛️ React 19**: Utilizing the newest React features and concurrent rendering capabilities
--   **Fully Responsive**: A fluid design that looks great on all devices, from mobile phones to desktop screens.
+- **🎨 Responsive Design**: Fluid, mobile-first design that looks stunning on all devices
--   **Dark/Light Mode**: User-selectable dark and light themes that persist across sessions using `localStorage`.
--   **Smooth Navigation**: Seamless navigation between sections with smooth scrolling animations and proper header offsets.
+- **🌗 Dynamic Theming**: Persistent dark/light mode toggle with smooth transitions and theme-aware components
--   **Animations & Transitions**: Engaging user experience with subtle animations and transitions powered by `Framer Motion`.
+- **🎬 Smooth Animations**: Engaging user experience powered by Framer Motion with optimized performance
--   **Dynamic Content**: Theme-aware components and styling that adapt to the selected mode.
--   **Interactive Tech Stack**: An animated, auto-scrolling slider to showcase my technology skills.
--   **Component-Based Architecture**: A clean and organized codebase with reusable components for easy maintenance and scalability.
+- **📧 Contact Integration**: Functional contact form with EmailJS integration for direct communication
+- **🛠️ Interactive Tech Stack**: Auto-scrolling technology showcase with hover effects and smooth animations
+- **📱 Progressive Enhancement**: Optimized for performance with lazy loading and efficient rendering
+- **🔧 Developer Experience**: TypeScript for type safety, ESLint for code quality, and modern tooling
+- **⚡ Performance Optimized**: Built with Core Web Vitals in mind for excellent user experience

 ---